olifrost/olifrost.github.io/refer.md

 **Who are you?**
- I'm Oli Frost, the guy who [put all his personal data on eBay](http://olifro.st/blog/data-on-ebay/), played [recorder for Simon Cowell](http://olifro.st/blog/britains-got-talent/), and made the [online service that helps you fake a better Instagram](http://lifefaker.com).
+ I'm Oli Frost, the guy who [put all his personal data on eBay](http://olifro.st/blog/data-on-ebay/), played [recorder for Simon Cowell](http://olifro.st/blog/recorda-boi/), and made the [online service that helps you fake a better Instagram](http://lifefaker.com).

   </div>

   <div class="col-xs-12 col-sm-6" markdown="1">

   **How do you define "friend"?**
-  The first time we meet up you'll get an Oli Frost Loyalty Card.
-The second time you'll get your first smiley, and we'll be friends.
+  A friend is anyone who meets the Friendship Terms and Conditions, outlined at the bottom of this page

   </div>